RashmitTopG/MovieMetrix/README.md

 - **TextBlob** for sentiment analysis
 - **NLTK** for text preprocessing

-## Screenshots

-Screenshots of the application can be viewed [here](https://drive.google.com/drive/folders/11e0_B-micW6CnJAnIs7srqiRglfBepQ4?usp=sharing).
+## Screenshots of the project have been uploaded above.